Experienced lawyers to give you and your family the advocacy you deserve.

 Domestic violence matters can impact spousal support or child custody during divorce proceedings.
 Domestic violence could also affect the division of assets.
 This is true if the court believes domestic violence factored into giving one spouse an economic advantage.

 Do I Need a Lawyer for a Family Law Matter?

-Further, trying to represent yourself in such a personal and emotional situation as child custody or divorce is not in your best interest.
-You need an impartial party who has extensive experience in exactly what you’re going through (most likely for the first time) as well as your best interests at heart.
-A family lawyer can help guide you through the tumultuous and confusing court proceedings, explaining things along the way.
+Trying to represent yourself in a personal and emotional situation like child custody or divorce is not in your best interest.
+You need an impartial party with extensive family law experience by your side.
+Our lawyer can guide you through court proceedings, explaining every step.